AlexMax/wadmake-cpp/README.md

 - Use 1TBS brace style.
 - Indent with tabs, align with spaces.
+- Use CamelCase with an initial uppercase for identifiers that have a scope greater than a single translation unit.
+- Use camelCase with an initial lowercase for identifiers with a scope of a single translation unit.
+- Use lowercase_with_underscores for identifiers with block scope.
+- A function that operates on a struct can be prefixed with the name of the type followed by an underscore.
+- Enumeration elements are always UPPERCASE_WITH_UNDERSCORES.
 - Your code should not generate compiler warnings.
 - Please use a tool that checks for undefined behavior and memory leaks, such as Address Sanitizer, Valgrind or Dr. Memory.
 - Keep in mind that all libraries are to be statically-linked into the executable on Windows.
 No outside .dll files allowed.